Peer Review Manual – Project

 - Sex- and Gender-Based Analysis (SGBA) and Health Research

 As outlined in the on CIHR’s International and Global Health Collaborations webpage, applicants who are eligible for CIHR funding may apply for funds to support research to be carried out in, or in direct collaboration with researchers and/or knowledge users based in other countries.
 CIHR supports international research projects and collaborations to address a range of areas including but not limited to established priorities in global health research and contributes to the development of health-research capacity both internationally and nationally.

 2.2 Knowledge Translation

-For end of grant KT, many means of dissemination exist and the onus is on the researcher to select the most appropriate vehicle for the intended knowledge-user audience to ensure maximum impact.
+For end of grant KT, many means of dissemination exist and the onus is on the researchers to select the most appropriate vehicle for the intended knowledge-user audience to ensure maximum impact.
 When the primary knowledge users are researchers, dissemination of results through the publication of articles in high quality and accessible journals is appropriate, although other strategies that increase awareness of the results and facilitate their application may also be appropriate.
 When knowledge-user audiences outside the research community should be informed of specific research findings, dissemination plans with more ambitious goals and comprehensive strategies are expected.
-With integrated KT, stakeholders or potential research knowledge users are engaged in the entire research process and the research is directed at producing solutions to issues or problems the stakeholders/knowledge users have identified.
+With integrated KT, stakeholders or potential knowledge users are engaged in the entire research process and the research is directed at producing solutions to issues or problems the stakeholders/knowledge users have identified.

 2.3 Open Access Policy on Publications